How to Find the Best Tax Relief Company

 Additionally, tax professionals are bound by Circular 230.
 This document outlines the regulations governing practice before the IRS.
 It requires that tax professionals have good character, good reputation, the right qualifications, and competency.
 Non-licensed sales reps are not bound by this document.

-Because licensed tax professionals must uphold the ethical standards outlined in Circular 230, their advice is more truthful and accurate than most advice you're likely to receive from a sales rep. But unfortunately, finding a local tax relief specialist can be difficult.
+Because licensed tax pros must uphold the ethical standards outlined in Circular 230, their advice is more truthful and accurate than most advice you're likely to receive from a sales rep. But unfortunately, finding a local tax relief specialist can be difficult.

 How Do You Find the Best Tax Relief Company Near You?